 We all know that only healthy soil produces healthy food.
-All produce, fruit, nut trees, everything that grows rely on soil health for its nutritional value.
+All produce, fruit, nut trees, and everything that grows rely on soil health for its nutritional value.

-The feeling of satisfaction your body has when you bite into a fresh non-GMO tomato straight out of the garden is often what your body expects when you take a bite of one from the store.
+The feeling of satisfaction your body has when you bite into a fresh, non-GMO tomato straight out of the garden is often what your body expects when you take a bite of one from the store.

 Have you ever grabbed one from the grocery store and taken a bite out of it?
 What was your body’s response?